Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Spiking Neural Network Enhanced Bio-HDT

 \subsection{Case Study}

-By introducing the SNN-driven FL for Bio-HDT, the potential challenges aforementioned are efficiently addressed.
-We demonstrate the efficacy of our framework through comparison simulations in this section.
+We demonstrate the efficacy of our framework through comparison simulations in the following.
 As aforementioned, the Bio-HDT framework is primarily designed to enhance three key factors: personalization, energy efficiency, and privacy preservation.
 In the human-centric Metaverse, personalization relies heavily on the accurate interpretation of human's behavior intention and states, ensuring that user interactions are not only immersive but also highly responsive.
 For MSPs, the ability to accurately identify and interpret these signals is crucial.
 This capability is fundamental to effectively analyzing user requirements and creating personalized services that meet individual needs.
 The precision in processing these signals directly influences the quality, relevance, and timeliness of the content delivered.
 Consequently, it impacts both the QoS provided by the MSPs and the QoE perceived by the users.
 Additionally, energy efficiency is crucial for enabling sustainable and scalable operations in real-time environments, ensuring that the system can operate continuously without excessive resource consumption.
 Therefore, we evaluate our scheme's performance based on the identification accuracy of brain signals and the energy consumption of neural network operations.
 Note that privacy is not evaluated in this case study because our SNN-driven FL framework effectively addresses privacy concerns by processing data locally.
 The settings of simulation are as follows: